Whoever said, “All good things are fattening,” was wrong when it comes to massage therapy.

 According to Mayo Clinic, massage therapy can help aid weight loss, better digestion, deeper sleep, and migraine suppression.

-Also, the American Journal of Clinical Dermatology published a study that described how 60% of clients lost cellulite in their things after receiving deep-tissue massage.
+Also, the American Journal of Clinical Dermatology published a study that described how 60% of clients lost cellulite in their thighs after receiving deep-tissue massage.
 Apparently, massage aids lymphatic drainage and can decrease thigh circumference and fat thickness.

 Despite massage having several benefits, 50% of adult Americans receive massage therapy only for pain relief or muscle soreness, according to American Massage Therapy Association.